jpaulobgUFES/dynfrs/README.md

 # Deployment of Machine Unlearning App in a Cartesi Machine

 This repository is an experiment on running a Machine Unlearning Cartesi Rollup Application on top of the HyperLedge Besu.
-The process is divided into five steps to help you comprehend it.
+The process is divided into seven steps to help you comprehend it.

 ## 1. Clone the repository